-GDP measures the Gross domestic production of country i measured in logs.

-μ{ii} are the respective auxiliary parameters used in the GMM second stage estimation.
-(See Kim (2006)).
+GDP measures the Gross domestic production of country i measured in logs. $\mu{ij}$ are the respective auxiliary parameters used in the GMM second stage estimation.
+(See Kim (2006)) Baseline Specification uses I(Battledeaths > 0) as treatment on the full distribution of origin-destination pairs.